On this page

 # Builds, lints, and starts dev server at localhost:8000

-Pipeline: wire.yml config → collect pages → parse frontmatter → render markdown (mistune) → inject discovery layer → apply Jinja2 template → write HTML → copy assets → generate sitemap.xml + robots.txt → auto-lint → optional QA.
+Pipeline: wire.yml config → collect pages → parse frontmatter → render markdown (mistune) → inject discovery layer → apply Jinja2 template → write HTML → copy assets → generate sitemap.xml + robots.txt + feed.xml → auto-lint → optional QA.

 Theming: CSS custom properties injected from wire.yml theme: section.
 Clients change colors and fonts through config, with no CSS editing.